 Analysis of functional potential

 Open reading frames (ORFs) were predicted from trimmed metagenomic reads using MetaGene (Noguchi et al., 2006) accepting those >90 bp in length.
 ORFs were translated using the standard bacterial/plastid translation table and compared to protein sequences from the Kyoto Encyclopedia of Genes and Genomes (KEGG) GENES database (release 58) using the Basic Local Alignment Search Tool (BLAST) (Altschul et al., 1990).
 KEGG GENES is a collection of genes from all complete genomes from public resources.
 The BLAST output was processed using KEGG Orthology Based Annotation System (KOBAS) version 2.0 (Xie et al., 2011) accepting assignments to KEGG Orthology (KO) groups with e-value <1e−05 and rank >5.
 Matches to KO that are functional markers for carbon, nitrogen and sulfur conversions (Table S1) were normalized to 100 000 reads per sample and counted.
 Normalized frequencies of markers from the same pathway were averaged and those from different pathways were summed.
 Marker enzymes were assigned to taxonomic groups based on the species of origin of the best KEGG GENES BLASTp match.
-Marker genes not represented in KO were retrieved by alternative strategies.
-Organic Lake rhodopsin homologs were retrieved if they had a top BLAST match to any in a list of 139 entries in the KEGG GENES database affiliated with bacteriorhodopsin, xanthorhodopsin, halorhodopsin or proteorhodopsin.
-The DMSP lyases and demethylases with experimentally confirmed function (Table S2) were retrieved from the National Center for Biotechnology Information (NCBI) (www.ncbi.nlm.nih.gov) sequence databases.
+Marker genes not represented in KO were retrieved by an alternative strategy.
+DMSP lyase, DMSP demethylase, bacterial rhodopsin and photosynthetic reaction center translated gene sequences with experimentally confirmed function (Table S2) were retrieved from the National Center for Biotechnology Information (NCBI) (www.ncbi.nlm.nih.gov) sequence databases.
 These sequences were used to query a BLAST database of translated ORFs predicted from Organic Lake metagenomic reads.
 Matches were accepted if the e-value was <1e−10 and sequence identity was within the range shared by the query enzymes of the same family (Table S2).
-BLAST matches to the single copy gene recA of E. coli K12 (Table S2) was retrieved as described for DMSP lyases and demethylases, except a lower e-value cut-off of <1e-20, as established by Howard et al. (2008), was applied and no identity cut-off.
+BLAST matches to the single copy gene recA of E. coli K12 (Table S2) was retrieved as described for other marker genes, except a lower e-value cut-off of <1e-20, as established by Howard et al. (2008), was applied and no identity cut-off.
 The same process was used to determine the frequency of homologs of these genes in metagenome data from Ace Lake and the GOS expedition.
 Counts of dddD, dddL, dddP and dmdA genes were comparable to that obtained by Howard et al. (2008) (*Table S**).

 Frequencies of genes of interest were normalized to 100 Mb in order to allow comparison between Antarctic lake and GOS metagenomes, which were sequenced using different DNA sequencing technologies.
 The number of total base pairs from each GOS sample was estimated by multiplying the number of reads from each sample by the average read length (822 bp) (Rusch et al., 2007).
 The percentage of genomes containing a gene of interest in a sample was estimated by dividing the normalized count of each gene of interest by the recA count.